arifsoul/tips_inspections/README.md

 # Introduction

-This Python program, created by Ahmad Arif Sultoni, is designed for image processing tasks.
-The main objective is to analyze images, detect objects, and apply color-coded annotations based on certain criteria.
+This Python program, created by Ahmad Arif Sultoni, is designed for tip inspections with image processing tasks.
+The main objective is to analyze images, detect objects, and apply color-coded annotations based on certain criteria (GO, Arguably Good, NG).
 The program utilizes the OpenCV library for image processing and manipulation.

 # Usage